 So let’s look at them from the Japanese perspective.

 判る easy to remember because it is really just 分かる with the sword and the halving arranged horizontally rather than vertically.

-This is the kanji used in 判明 hanmei “(with suru) establish or prove”, 判断 handan “judgement” etc.
+This is the kanji used in 判明 hanmei “(with suru) establish or prove”, 判断 handan “judgment” etc.

 In a phrase like

 han’nin ga wakaru

 “It has become known (to us) who the criminal is” (in English this might be “We now know who the criminal is”).

 Clearly the “judgment” element is present.
 The “correct” – or better, the precise – form is 判る.

 mimoto ga wakaru

 “His background has become known (to me/us/them)” (in English probably “I/we/they now know his background”).